Nwanna-Joseph/FlutterTask/README.md

 * Easy to replace storage (e.g., switch to Firebase or SQLite) with zero UI changes.

 ### Beyond Requirements:
-Testing the APK on multiple devices using firebase Test Lab
+Testing the APK on multiple devices using firebase Test Lab:
 * I ran and tested the APK on firebase test lab.
 This allowed me to test on a variety of devices virtual and real devices
 * I tested different device layouts, lifecycle changes, ANR, memory constraints and on slow devices.
 * After running, the reports were sent to my email.

 #### Image 1 (Email report after running first tests):
 ![a.png](imgs%2Fa.png)

+#### Image 2 (Report from my firebase console):
 ![b.png](imgs%2Fb.png)